-For 2017: There are 3 sessions of 8 pledges each for a total of 24 pledges of which 3 are session leaders.
-The first 2 sessions are on Tuesday evenings (rain day Wednesday evenings) and the 3rd session is the first Saturday morning of November with rain day the first Sunday morning of November.
+For 2020: There is 1 session of 8 pledgesof which 1 is a session leader.
+The session is the first Saturday morning of November with rain day the first Sunday morning of November.
 The amount of time is 2 hours.

 Why Adopt a Mile for the club?
 SCCC adopted Cecil Ashburn as part of the City of Huntsville Operation Green Team program in 2000.
 Since the club has also participated in many other clean our city programs in the past, adopting a road section is aligned with the club’s historic civil values.
 Since the organization name is posted on signs at the beginning and ending of a section, the club effort provides a constant, visible source of public recognition.
 We have a visible relationship with city officials for whom beautification is important.